deroneriksson/python-wsi-preprocessing/docs/index.md

 such as 20x or 40x.
 As a result of this high magnification, whole slide images are typically very large in size.
-In the training dataset that we will examine here in relation to our breast cancer tumor proliferation prediction project, image sizes were as high as 35.6 gigapixels, with a maximum width of almost 200,000 pixels and a maximum height over 250,000 pixels.
+In the training dataset that we will examine here in relation to our breast cancer tumor proliferation prediction project, image sizes were as high as 35.6 gigapixels, with a maximum width of almost 200,000 pixels and a maximum height of over 250,000 pixels.
 The maximum file size for a single whole-slide image in the training dataset was 3.4 GB.

 **WSI Example Slide**<br/>